A treacherous

 members' unique characteristics and seek others with similar psychographics, regardless of gender, ethnicity, or age.
 Joining such organizations becomes an asset to people of action and offers greater opportunities for them to amplify their values.

-For example, in Elyria , Ohio
+For example, in Elyria , Ohio New Zealand

 born professional boxing referee and budding philanthropist, was president of